 The state-of-the art facility’s highly adaptive, collaborative spaces reflect a reimagined vision for business education at WVU along with the Morris L. Hayhurst LaunchLab and Encova Center for Innovation and Entrepreneurship, both housed in the Chambers College Innovation Ecosystem.
 The innovative approach focuses on creative problem-solving and risk-taking, integrating start-up culture with an entrepreneurial mindset to cultivate business leaders.

-Reynolds Hall will be an experiential and educational hub that features advanced learning environments and opportunities to propel WVU students to the forefront of business education.
-The collaborative classrooms in Reynolds Hall will break the mold of the traditional unilateral classroom.
-Faculty will be able to intermingle with students as they teach, and students will be able to work with each other as part of the learning experience.
+Reynolds Hall is an experiential and educational hub that features advanced learning environments and opportunities to propel WVU students to the forefront of business education.
+The collaborative classrooms in Reynolds Hall break the mold of the traditional unilateral classroom.
+Faculty are able to intermingle with students as they teach, and students are able to work with each other as part of the learning experience.

 "Walking through the classrooms, hallways and stairways felt like I was walking through a company's building, not a school," said Emma LaBombard, a sophomore majoring in accounting and management information systems.
 "I am most excited to start collaborating and networking with others at Reynolds Hall.
 Students are going to be more engaged in and excited about their coursework, as well as be better prepared for the workforce.
 Former Dean Javier Reyes was right, business is happening here."

 The designers pulled inspiration from other prominent universities and business programs across the country.
-Reynolds Hall will more than double the Chambers College’s existing space to 108,000 square feet – including 175 offices for faculty and staff, three computer labs, 17 study rooms, several lounge areas and a food vendor.
-Every classroom will be fitted with multiple large monitors, televisions, dry-erase boards and mobile furniture to customize classroom layouts.
+Reynolds Hall more than doubled the Chambers College’s previous space to 108,000 square feet – including 175 offices for faculty and staff, three computer labs, 17 study rooms, several lounge areas and a food vendor.
+Every classroom is fitted with multiple large monitors, televisions, dry-erase boards and mobile furniture to customize classroom layouts.

 Alumni and friends can still support Reynolds Hall.
 Interested supporters can visit Building Beyond for more information about the project and the Chambers College, or email Abigail Esguerra at firstname.lastname@example.org.